 SunSaver 10K, 10,000mAh Solar Power Bank

-Not just a power bank, but also a solar torch that provides over 50 hours of light off one full charge.
-And with its built-in hook, the 10K can be hung up anywhere to work as a downlight.
+Not just a power bank, but also your solar torch that provides up to 50 hours of light off one full charge.
+And with its built-in hook, the 10K can be hung up anywhere to work as a downlight!

-Unlike other power banks, the integrated 1.25-Watt solar panel means the SunSaver 10K can charge anywhere there's light.
+Unlike other power banks, the integrated 1.25-Watt solar panel means the SunSaver 10K can charge anywhere there's sun.
 Although solar charging is relatively slow, it's the perfect back-up in an emergency.

 An IP66 waterproof rating makes the 10K safe against strong water jets, meaning you don’t have too worry about it if you get caught in the rain.

 1 Year Warranty

 Our standard 1-year product warranty is there to give you peace of mind and show that we trust our products!

 *Based on a smartphone with an 1,800mAh battery